🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 An IPO marks the first time individuals other than angel investors or venture capitalists can make investments in a company.
 Once the initial public offering process is complete, traders can buy or sell shares in the company through a public exchange like the New York Stock Exchange or Nasdaq.

-From an investor standpoint, getting in on the ground floor of a new initial public offering might be appealing if the company you think has the potential to take off.
-If you’re interested in how to buy IPO stock, this primer explains how the IPO process works step by step.
+From an investor standpoint, getting in on the ground floor of a new initial public offering might be appealing if you think the company has the potential to take off.
+This primer explains how the IPO process works step by step.

 Key Points